How To Summarise An Essay

 Subscribe to our mailing list to receive FREE exclusive content and offers!

-Here are a few steps to help you summarize an essay:
+Here are the steps to help you summarize an essay:

-• Finally, to check your summary, you might want to compare it with the original text to see if the meaning and context have been preserved.
+After writing your summary, compare it with the original text to ensure that the meaning and context have been preserved accurately.
+Check for any unintentional biases or misinterpretations. - Revise and Edit:

 How To Write Footnotes